jiazhou-garland/ExACT/README.md

 </div>

 The following table provides the Download Access to our SeAct dataset, as well as PAF, DVS128Gesture and HARDVS datasets utilized for comparision.
+Please refer to the .txt files in the [Dataloader](./Dataloader) folder for the dataset structure.
 <div align=center>

 | Event Datasets |                        Access to Download Datasets                                                                |